bondpy202212/AI_projects/README.md

 **3_Computer Vision with Real-world Images**\
 how to use Image Generator to label images, normalize the image, understand its parameters, how it helps remove some convolutions to handle smaller images, and what overfitting is

+**4_C_V with Real-world Images(Cats vs Dogs Dataset)**\
+to do this, use the famous Kaggle Dogs v Cats dataset and create a convolutional neural network in Tensorflow and use Keras image preprocessing utilities such as flow_from_directory on ImageDataGenerator.
+It also discusses how to access the accuracy and loss values, showing how these parameters change during model training, which resulted in the discovery of model overfitting.